ctroein/pyqt-workshop/README.md

     - If using pip: `pip install pyqt5 pyqt5-tools opencv-python matplotlib`
     - If using conda: `conda install pyqt opencv matplotlib`

+   Qt was made for C++.
+Python bindings are available in two competing packages, PyQt and PySide2, which are nearly identical and closely based on the C++ API.

 2. Run Qt Designer

     - with pip and pyqt5-tools: `pyqt5-tools designer`